turbot/flowpipe-samples/remediate_pagerduty_alert/README.md

 Take remediation actions based on the incident event type.

-If run with `flowpipe server`, this mod will receive a PagerDuty v3 webhook when an incident is triggered, annotated, and acknowledged.
+If run with `flowpipe server`, this mod will receive a [PagerDuty v3 webhook event](https://developer.pagerduty.com/docs/db0fa8c8984fc-overview) when an incident is triggered, annotated, and acknowledged.

-## Getting Started

-### Credentials
+## Credentials

 By default, the following environment variables will be used for authentication: